When you should contact the hospital

 We do our best to ensure all private items are returned to you if misplaced but we cannot take responsibility for lost items.
 Valuable items are best left at home for safekeeping.
 There is no secure environment on the wards to store valuable items.

 Car parking is available at Maitland Hospital for a set fee.
-Free street car parking is also available at community clinic venues.
+Free street car parking is also available in surrounding area.

 Maitland Hospital has an open visiting policy.
 We acknowledge that new mothers need rest and so we encourage a rest period on the wards between 1pm and 3pm each day.

-The majority of our beds are in two-bed rooms, and one four bed room, so when visiting we ask that you are mindful of this quiet period for your family member and for other women and babies on the ward.
+The majority of our beds are a mix of single rooms and two-bed rooms, so when visiting we ask that you are mindful of this quiet period for your family member and for other women and babies on the ward.